kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 }
 ```

 Stopping an Animator is, or can be, a two-stage process.
-Here's the breakdown of what's happening above.
-There's the standard `guard` checking that the Animator object exists, then a switch on the state:
+Above, you have the standard `guard` checking that the Animator object exists, then a switch on the state:

 1. For an active Animator, you tell it to stop.
 The parameter indicates if the Animator should immediately end and become inactive (`true`), or if it should move to the stopped state and await further instructions (`false`)
-2. There's nothing to do for the inactive state
+2. There’s nothing to do for the inactive state.
 3. A stopped Animator should be finished at the current position.

 Build and run the project, then do the following:

-- Tap the animate button to start the animation
+- Tap the animate button to start the animation.
-- Tap the frog to pause the animation
+- Tap the frog to pause the animation.
-- Tap the stop button to stop the animation
+- Tap the stop button to stop the animation.
 - Tap the stop button _again_ to finish the animation.

-If you're feeling a little confused at this point, don't worry.
+If you’re feeling a little confused at this point, don’t worry.
 A Property Animator can be paused, stopped or finished, and those all mean different things:

 ### Paused

+State: `.active`

-State: `.active`, Running: `true`.
+Running: `true`

-This is a running Animator that you've called `pauseAnimation()` on.
+This is a running Animator on which you’ve called `pauseAnimation()`.
 All of the animations are still in play.
 The animations can be modified, and the Animator can be started again by calling `startAnimation()`.

 ### Stopped

+State: `.stopped`

-State: `.stopped`, Running: `false`.
+Running: `false`

-This is a running or paused Animator that you've called `stopAnimation(_:)` on, passing `false`.
+This is a running or paused Animator on which you’ve called `stopAnimation(_:)`, passing `false`.
 All of the animations are removed, and the views that were being animated have their properties updated to the current state as determined by the animation.
 The completion block has not been called.
 You can manually finish the animation by calling `finishAnimation(at:)`, passing `.end`, `.start` or `.current`.

 ### Finished

+State: `.inactive`

-State: `.inactive`, Running: `false`.
+Running: `false`

-This is an Animator that's got to the end of its animations naturally, a running Animator that you've called `stopAnimation(_:)` on, passing `true`, or a stopped Animator that you've called `finishAnimation(at:)` on (note that you cannot call `finishAnimation(at:)` on anything other than a stopped animator).
+This is either an Animator that’s reached the end of its animations naturally; a running Animator on which you’ve called `stopAnimation(_:)`, passing `true`; or a stopped Animator on which you’ve called `finishAnimation(at:)`.
+Note that you cannot call `finishAnimation(at:)` on anything other than a stopped animator.

-The animated views will have their properties set to match the end point of the animation and the completion block for the Animator will be called.
+The animated views will have their properties set to match the end point of the animation, and the completion block for the Animator will be called.

-We haven't discussed completion blocks for Property Animators yet.
-They're a little different to those from `UIView` animations, where you get a `Bool` indicating if the animation was completed or not.
-One of the main reasons they're different is because a Property Animator can be run in reverse.
+We haven’t yet discussed completion blocks for Property Animators.
+They’re a little different to those from `UIView` animations, where you get a `Bool` indicating if the animation was completed or not.
+One of the main reasons they’re different is because a Property Animator can be run in reverse.

 ## Reversing

-You might be thinking why you would ever want to run an animation in reverse.
-A good use case is for working with gesture-driven interfaces.
-Imagine something like a swipe gesture to dismiss a presented view, where, during the dismiss animation, the user decides not to dismiss it and swipes back slightly in the other direction.
-A Property Animator can take all of this into account and run the animation back to the start point, without you having to store or recalculate anything.
+You might be thinking “Why would I ever want to run an animation in reverse?”
+A good use case is when you’re working with gesture-driven interfaces.
+Imagine using something like a swipe gesture to dismiss a presented view, where, during the dismiss animation, the user decides not to dismiss it, and swipes back slightly in the other direction.
+A Property Animator can take all of this into account and run the animation back to the start point, without having to store or recalculate anything.

-To demonstrate this in the sample app, you're going to change the function of the **Animate** button.
-If you tap it while an animation is running, it's going to reverse the animation.
+To demonstrate this in the sample app, you’re going to change the function of the **Animate** button.
+If you tap it while an animation is running, it’s going to reverse the animation.

 In **ViewController.swift** find `handleAnimateButtonTapped(_:)` and replace the implementation with the following: